What are the characteristics of this option strategy?

 Where does this strategy typically fall in the range of risk-reward and probability of profit?

 Unbalanced option strategies can offer a wide range of risk-reward ratios and have a higher potential for profits than more traditional options strategies.
-The risk-reward ratio will depend on the specifics of the strategy, but unbalanced strategies typically have a higher reward and a higher probability of profit than more traditional strategies.
+The risk-reward ratio depends on the specifics of the strategy: skewing the ratio improves the payoff in one region of the price range only by giving something up in another, usually a wider or uncapped loss on the side carrying the extra short contracts.

 How is this strategy affected by the greeks?